The Essential Guide to Tea Filters: The Perfect Cup of Tea

 Rule 1: Use high-quality tea

 Rule 2: Heating your water to the proper temperature for each tea is important!
 Please don’t ever be so lazy to microwave your cup of water.
-Microwaving causes a breakdown of the water molecules making your tea taste flat – not to mention that whole “super-heated” issue that can happen without you realizing it!
+Microwaving can make your tea taste bad because it breaks down the water molecules.
+It can also cause the water to become super-heated without you knowing.

 Rule 3: The general rule of thumb is one teaspoon of tea per 8 oz of water.
-Before you heat the water, make sure you look up what temperature is best for each type of tea.
+Before you heat the water, make sure you look up what temperature is best for each variety of tea.
 Don't just boil the water.
-Whether it is black tea or herbal tea, specific instructions for all of our teas are listed on each package of tea.

-Everybody's taste buds are different, so adjust the amount of tea you use to the size of the mug or teapot you are using, for the intensity you prefer.
+Everybody's taste buds are different.
+Adjust the amount of tea you use to the size of the mug or teapot you are using, for the intensity you prefer.
 Remember, longer steeping does not equal stronger tea, it just makes for a bitter cup.
 Use more tea leaves for a stronger flavor.

 Happy Steeping!